AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 >[!NOTE]
 >
->This function was originally named Lookup but has been renamed to Classify to accomodate a fortcoming Lookup function with completely different functionality.
+>This function was originally named Lookup but has been renamed to Classify to accommodate a forthcoming Lookup function with different functionality.

 +++ Details